sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

     pip install 'pillow<7'

 ## Step 9 : Run Jupyter Notebook
-Once this is all done, let’s run Jupyter Notebook
+Once this is all done, let's run Jupyter Notebook

-If you aren’t in the virtual environment, activate the ‘jupyter’ virtual environment we created earlier.
+If you aren't in the virtual environment, activate the 'jupyter' virtual environment we created earlier.

     conda activate jupyter